Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

+Proposition \ref{pro1} shows that cash flows of the counterparty risky contract can be formally decomposed into the counterparty risk-free component $(A^1,\cX^1)=(A,\cX )$ and the CCR component $(A^2 ,\cX^2)=(A^{\rm CCR},0)$.
+This additive decomposition of the contract's cash flows may be employed in pricing of a counterparty risky contract.
+For instance, one could attempt to compute the price of the contract $(A^\sharp ,\cX)$ using the following tentative decomposition

-It is unclear under which conditions this procedure results in an overall arbitrage-free valuation and hedging of the counterparty risky contract, in general, since the implicitly assumed additivity of pricing does not necessarily hold under market frictions.
+It is unlikely that this procedure would result in an overall arbitrage-free valuation of the counterparty risky contract in a nonlinear framework since, as we argue in Section \ref{sec6}, the additivity of ex-dividend prices obtained by solving nonlinear BSDEs fails to hold, in general.